thiblahute/meson-website/Syntax.md

 Includes
 --

 Most source trees have multiple subdirectories to process.
-These can be handled by Meson's <tt>subdir</tt> command.
-It changes to the given subdirectory and executes the contents of <tt>meson.build</tt> in that subdirectory.
+These can be handled by Meson's `subdir` command.
+It changes to the given subdirectory and executes the contents of `meson.build` in that subdirectory.
 All state (variables etc) are passed to and from the subdirectory.
 The effect is roughly the same as if the contents of the subdirectory's Meson file would have been written where the include command is.

     test_data_dir = 'data'
     subdir('tests')